G-Node/nix/docs/storing_data.md

 ```

 **Note!** Selecting the initial shape defines the chunk size used to
 write the data to file.
-Choose it appropriately to the expected size
+Choose it appropriately for the expected size
 increment.
 Selecting a size that is too small can severly affect
 efficiency.